 It’s no mystery that employee engagement is a crucial part of a successful and productive workplace.
 According to HR Cloud’s employee engagement statistics, highly engaged workforces are 21% more profitable and 17% more productive than companies with disengaged employees.

 Your nonprofit’s employees are the vital gears of your operation.
 Their work powers your mission, so it’s important that they’re engaged and invested in your organization.
 Don’t leave this task to the human resources team alone—as a nonprofit leader, it’s up to you to determine strategy on how to engage employees in your organization’s work.
-In this guide, we’ll explore five ways your nonprofit can effectively engage its employees:
+In this guide, we’ll explore seven ways your nonprofit can effectively engage its employees:

 - Create a positive office culture